orbitalquark/textadept/README.md

 ## Requirements

-In its bid for minimalism, Textadept has no dependencies on Windows and Mac OSX operating systems and depends only on [GTK+ 2.0][] version 2.16 or greater on Linux.
-Lua is pre-compiled into Textadept on all platforms and a GTK runtime is included on Windows and Mac OSX.
+In its bid for minimalism, Textadept has no dependencies on Windows and Mac OSX operating systems and depends only on [GTK+ 2.0][] version 2.18 or greater on Linux.
+Lua is pre-compiled into Textadept on all platforms and a GTK+ runtime is included on Windows and Mac OSX.

 The _experimental_ version of Textadept for the terminal requires only